 Data Science Scholarships in West Virginia

 We couldn’t find any specific university scholarships for WVU and Marshall’s big data programs.
-But please talk to the Graduate Studies Office before you rule out any options.
-Universities will often go out of their way to help you find other sources of funding (e.g. low-interest loans, diversity scholarships, education grants, etc.).
+But please talk to the university’s Graduate Studies Office before you rule out any options.
+Universities will often help you find other sources of funding (e.g. low-interest loans, diversity scholarships, education grants, etc.).

 Data Science Events in West Virginia